 - Complete all assigned safety training certificates.

-Office for Research Safety Responsiblities
+Research Safety Responsiblities

 The University's Chemical Hygiene Officer (CHO) is a designated Research Safety staff member.
 The CHO or other designated Research Safety personnel shall: